Return to Sport Update – 25 March

-We are pleased to see further easing of COVID-19 restrictions as announced today Friday February 26 by the Victorian Government and Department of Health.
+We are pleased to see additional easing of COVID-19 restrictions as announced earlier this week by the Victorian Government and the Department of Health.
+From 6pm on Friday 26 March the following changes occur:

-Masks are not required during games for Players, Referees & Coaches while on court.
+As with previous updates, masks are not required during games for players, referees and coaches while on court.

-RETURN TO SPORT REACTIVATION STATUS – From Friday 26 FEBRUARY AT 11.59pm
+RETURN TO SPORT REACTIVATION STATUS – From Friday 25 March at 6pm

 ALL AGES: COVID-Safe